-3.2 Where Do Firms Emit CO2?
+3.3 Where Do Firms Emit CO2?

 We next examine where firms pollute.
 The analysis in this section explores whether multinational firms pollute in foreign countries that have weaker or stronger environmental policies than those in their home country.
-To investigate this issue, we construct a firm-country-year panel and estimate the amount of CO2 emissions by a firm in a specific country each year.
-In contrast to the previous specification, which focused on the environmental policies in the home country, the disaggregated model allows us to determine how the difference between home and foreign environmental policies is related to the location of emissions.
+To investigate this issue, we construct a firm-country-year panel and estimate the amount of CO_2 emissions by a firm in a specific country each year.
+In contrast to the previous specification, which focused on the environmental policies in the home country, this disaggregated model allows us to determine how the difference between home and foreign environmental policies is related to the location of emissions.
 Specifically, we test whether a firm's tendency to transfer polluting activity to a foreign country increases with the difference between domestic environmental policies and those abroad.

 Figure 4 provides an intuitive visualization of our approach using a firm-target country pair analysis.
-We focus on the emissions of firm i in foreign country c in year t, and only include the observations for which the SEER scores in the home and foreign country are known.
-In addition, we drop observations of firms with zero emissions in foreign country c in year t to avoid any potential bias in calculating means from zero-emission observations.
-The variable of interest is the difference between the SEER of firm i's home country and the SEER in foreign country c.
-On the x-axis, the left bars represent observations with stronger environmental regulations abroad; the middle bars represent observations with similar environmental regulations at home and abroad; and the right bars represent observations with stronger environmental regulations at home.
+We focus on the emissions of firm i in foreign country c in year t, and only include the observations for which the SEER scores in the home and foreign country are known.30 The variable of interest is the difference between the SEER of firm i's home country and the SEER in foreign country c.
+On the x-axis, the left bars represent observations with stronger environmental regulations abroad; the middle bars represent observations with similar environmental regulations at home.
 The y-axis shows tons of CO2 emissions per GDP of the foreign country, which is averaged across all firm-country-year observations.
 The figure shows that pollution abroad increases monotonically with the gap in the stringency of environmental policies.
 In other words, firms emit in foreign countries where the gap in environmental regulation is most favorable to them.